shyampurk/ChatEngineWithAWSTranslate/README.md

 ## [Set Up Basic ChatEngine](#set-up-basic-chatengine)

-First you need to setup the ChatEngine enabled PubNub app in your account.
+First, you need to set up the ChatEngine enabled PubNub app in your account.

 ### Step 1 : Login to your [PubNub App Console](https://admin.pubnub.com)

 ### Step 2 : Activate ChatEngine in your PubNub account

-Follow these steps in [ChatEngine QuickStart Tutorial](https://www.pubnub.com/docs/tutorials/chatengine#step-one-pubnub-keys) to setup your chat app instance.
+Follow these steps in [ChatEngine QuickStart Tutorial](https://www.pubnub.com/docs/tutorials/chatengine#step-one-pubnub-keys) to set up your chat app instance.
 Check the first step "Configure Your Account" in quickstart tutorial and click on the setup button.

 ### Step 3 : Wait for a few seconds.
 Once done, you will get a new PubNub app created within your account with a new set of publish and subscribe keys.